barsdeveloper/tank/docs/3-connection.md

 Welcome to the armored convoy, commander.
 Before you can unleash Tank's firepower, you have to secure your supply lines.
 Open a **Connection** to your database, and when the mission escalates, lock operations inside a **Transaction**.
 No connection, no combat.
 It's that simple.

 ## Connect
 Every database connection abstraction implements the [`Connection`](https://docs.rs/tank/latest/tank/trait.Connection.html) trait.
 This is your communication link to the database server.
-Call [`connect("dbms://...")`](https://docs.rs/tank/latest/tank/trait.Connection.html#tymethod.connect) with a URL, and Tank establishes the line.
+Call [`connect("dbms://...")`](https://docs.rs/tank/latest/tank/trait.Connection.html#tymethod.connect) with a URL let Tank establish the line.
 Every driver is its own crate.
 Load only what you need for the operation.
-Check the [equipment](1-introduction.md#equipment) to see the available connections.
+Check the [drivers](1-introduction.md#drivers) to see the available connections.

 Once the line is open, the connection exposes both the [`Connection`](https://docs.rs/tank/latest/tank/trait.Connection.html) and [`Executor`](https://docs.rs/tank/latest/tank/trait.Executor.html) interfaces, enabling you to prepare statements, run multiple queries, execute commands, fetch rows and orchestrate transactions.